Lextuga007/Philosopher-Analyst-Netlify/content/collection/nhsr-intro/prework/index.md

 If you plan to use the RStudio Cloud you can still download the following files, but it's not necessary for the workshop.

-If, however, you want to use your own computer go to https://github.com/Lextuga007/intro_r/blob/feature_conversion/data/intro_r.7z and click on the grey download button
+If, however, you want to use your own computer go to https://github.com/nhs-r-community/intro_r_data and click on the green <kdb>Code</kbd> button

   ![](github-download-files.PNG)

-The zip includes the data files which will be used in the workshop, along with an R Markdown example documents.
+The zip includes the data files which will be used in the workshop.
 I have converted the slides to be published online (see below) and made a few updates to refresh the content.

 #### Confirmation email